 This doubt is often most pronounced in intimate connections.
 Just about everyone wonders how their partner really feels, whether or not they could be happier with someone else, and so on.
-But what about when these thoughts become debilitating and leave someone feeling like they need to respond to their discomfort whenever doubt emerges?
+But what about when these relationship thoughts become debilitating and leave someone feeling like they need to respond to their discomfort whenever doubt emerges?

 Here’s an example using a common model for the obsessive-compulsive cycle:

 - Trigger: Made eye contact with someone attractive